sreedeepEK/Bankruptcy-Breakout/README.md

 **Possible Solutions:**
 1. Check Internet Connection.
 2. Verify firewall or network settings.
-3. Ensure browser compatibility (preferably use the latest version of Chrome).
+3. Ensure browser compatibility (preferably use the latest version of Chrome,firefox or safari).